mygainwell/.github/profile/README.md

 ## Hi there 👋

+# ⚠️ Please Read below

-# :warning:If you are a visual studio user, please update your profile with email associated with your visual studio account :warning:
+ - 🛑 If you are a Visual Studio Enterprise user, please update your profile with email associated with your visual studio account
+ - 🛑 Please enable SSO, we will force SSO for everyone by __May 16th 2022__ .
+If SSO is not enabled, your account will be removed from GitHub

 <!--